Mondego/TLDR/README.md

  `commit.serial` -- Serial number of a commit.
 This is used then the tool is being evaluated on a series of commit one by one. \
  `parallel.retest.all` -- Setting it to `true` will turn off TLDR and perform `retest-all` parallelly. \
  `log.directory` -- The directory where the logs will be written.
 If this flag is not used then by default log is written to the home directory.
+ `debug.flag` -- Setting it to `true` will turn off debug logs.
+ `multimodule.projectname` -- Name of a multi-module is passed by this flag.

 Contributing to TLDR
 --------------------